What Is ISO 13485 Certification?

 Transitioning from ISO 9001

-Preparing for initial certification
+Preparing for first-time certification

-Expanding scope to include design
+Expanding scope to include design controls

 Aligning with EU MDR